kontent-ai/kontent-ai-migration-toolkit/README.md

 set according to `workflow_step` and `workflow` fields.

 You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content items will be created multiple times.
-Same goes for assets if you use `assetExternalId` when migrating assets over.

 ## How are assets imported?

 If asset exists in target project (based on asset's `codename`), the asset upload will be skipped and not uploaded at all.
-If the asset doesn't exist, it will be extracted from zip folder and uploaded.
+Otherwise the asset will be created in target environment.

 ## Import Configuration